WordPress/gutenberg/blocks/README.md

 - `category: string` - Slug of the block's category.
 The category is used to organize the blocks in the block inserter.
 - `edit( { attributes: Object, setAttributes: Function } ): WPElement` - Returns an element describing the markup of a block to be shown in the editor.
 A block can update its own state in response to events using the `setAttributes` function, passing an object of properties to be applied as a partial update.
 - `save( { attributes: Object } ): WPElement | String` - Returns an element describing the markup of a block to be saved in the published content.
 This function is called before save and when switching to an editor's HTML view.
-- `controls: string[]` - Slugs for controls to be made available to block.
-See also: [`wp.blocks.registerControl`](#wpblocksregistercontrol-slug-string-settings-object-)
 - `encodeAttributes( attributes: Object ): Object` - Called when save markup is generated, this function allows you to control which attributes are to be encoded in the block comment metadata.
 By default, all attribute values not defined in the block's `attributes` property are serialized to the comment metadata.
 If defined, this function should return the subset of attributes to encode, or `null` to bypass default behavior.

-### `wp.blocks.registerControl( slug: string, settings: Object )`

-Registers a new block-level control.
-Controls appear in a block's toolbar when it receives focus if it is included in the block's `controls` option.

-- `title: string` - A human-readable [localized](https://codex.wordpress.org/I18n_for_WordPress_Developers#Handling_JavaScript_files) label for the control.
-Shown in help tooltips.
-- `icon: string | WPElement | Function` - Slug of the [Dashicon](https://developer.wordpress.org/resource/dashicons/#awards) to be shown in the control's button, or an element (or function returning an element) if you choose to render your own SVG.
-- `onClick( attributes: Object, setAttributes: Function )` - Click behavior for control.
-Use this to change or toggle an attribute of the block.
-- `isVisible( attributes: Object ): boolean` - Called when a block receives focus or changes.
-Return `false` to prevent the control's button from being shown.
-If this option is not defined for a control, the button will always be shown.
-- `isActive( attributes: Object ): boolean` - Called when a block receives focus or changes.
-Return `true` to apply an active effect to the control's button, in the case that the control's behavior is a toggle.

-Inline controls for [`Editable`](#editable) elements are identical for every block and cannot be modified.

 ### `wp.blocks.getBlockType( name: string )`